hschott/ficum/README.md

 INTERSECTS | 2                   | $geoIntersects $geometry type: Point      | address.location=ix=[x,y]                         | coordinates of a point
 INTERSECTS | 4                   | $geoIntersects $geometry type: LineString | address.location=ix=[x1,y1,x2,y2]                 | start and end point of a line
 INTERSECTS | >5                  | $geoIntersects $geometry type: Polygon    | address.location=ix=[x1,y1 , ...]                 | list of coordinates of a polygon

+## FICUM Hazelcast Predicate Visitor

+The Hazelcast visitor is capable of traversing a Node tree and converting it to a `com.hazelcast.query.Predicate<K, V>`.
+The selector names must correspond to the entity `<V>` field names or will be resolved against the visitors `selectorToFieldMapping` Map.

+### Text with Wildcards

+Text arguments can contain wildcards:
+* `?` is a placeholder for one character
+* `*` is a placeholder for zero or more characters

+When a Test contains a wildcard the comparsion is changed from `EQUALS` to `LIKE` and from `NOT EQUALS` to `NOT LIKE`.